What Are the Most Scenic Road Trips Along the Adriatic Sea?

 - Golf and cycling trails – explore the island by bike or play golf on one of the oldest golf courses in Europe.

-NOTE: Check the exact departure times of boats from Fažana and return times from the island to avoid long waiting or missing the last boat.
+NOTE: Check the exact departure times of boats from Fažana and return times from the island to avoid long waits or missing the last boat.
 Reserve your ticket before departure, especially during the summer season.

 National Park Kornati

-Location📍 | Central Dalmatia – the Kornati archipelago is in the Adriatic Sea, south of the city of Zadar and west of Šibenik.
+Location📍 | Central Dalmatia – the Kornati Archipelago lies in the Adriatic Sea, south of Zadar and west of Šibenik.
 The park covers most of the Kornati island group in Šibenik-Knin County. |

-How to get there🚗 | You can reach Kornati exclusively by boat.
-Organized excursions depart from coastal towns such as Zadar, Šibenik, Biograd na Moru, or from Murter (the closest place to the archipelago).
-A typical excursion lasts a full day (departure in the morning, return in the early evening).
-You can also visit the park by private vessel (with the purchase of a permit/ticket for the boat).
-By car, you must first get to the departure port (Murter is connected to the mainland by a bridge – about an hour’s drive from Zadar). |
+How to get there🚗 | Kornati can be reached only by boat.
+Organized trips depart from coastal cities such as Zadar, Šibenik, Biograd na Moru, or from Murter (the closest point to the archipelago).
+A typical trip lasts all day (departure in the morning, return in the late afternoon).
+You can also visit by private boat (with the purchase of a permit/ticket for the vessel).
+By car, you first need to reach the departure port (Murter is connected to the mainland by a bridge – about an hour’s drive from Zadar). |

-Best time to visit☀️🍂 | The summer season (June – September) is the only realistic time to visit Kornati, as regular excursion boats operate then and the sea is calm enough for sailing and swimming.
-July and August bring the most sunny days (but also the most visitors in popular coves), while June and September are a bit quieter, and the sea is still pleasant.
-Outside summer, there are almost no organized tours, and weather conditions can be unstable (especially the strong bora wind, which makes navigation difficult). |
+Best time to visit☀️🍂 | The summer season (June–September) is practically the only time to visit Kornati, as regular excursion boats operate then and the sea is typically calm enough for sailing and swimming.
+July and August bring the most sunny days (but also the most visitors in popular coves), while June and September are a bit quieter and the sea is still pleasant.
+Outside summer there are almost no organized tours, and weather conditions can be unstable (especially the strong bora wind, which can make sailing difficult). |

-Ideal duration and for whom⏱ | A full-day trip (8–10 hours) is the only way to properly experience Kornati, with most of the time spent sailing between islands.
-The experience is suitable for families (children enjoy the boat ride and swimming), couples, and all sea lovers.
-For passionate sailors and divers, several days in the archipelago are recommended (self-arranged or via multi-day charter), but for the average visitor, one day is enough to form an impression of this unique island wilderness. |
+Ideal duration and who it’s for⏱ | A full-day trip (8–10 hours) is the only way to properly experience Kornati, with much of the time spent sailing between islands.
+The experience is suitable for families (kids enjoy the boat ride and swimming), couples, and all sea lovers.
+For passionate sailors and divers, several days in the archipelago is recommended (on your own plan or via a multi-day charter), but for most visitors one day is enough to get a strong impression of this unique island wilderness. |

 Top attractions in Kornati:

-- Cliffs on the islands of Klobučar, Mana and others – impressive vertical walls rising up to 80 m above the sea, the most photogenic sights of Kornati.
+- Cliffs on the islands of Klobučar, Mana and others – impressive vertical walls rising up to 80 m above the sea; the most photogenic sights of Kornati.

 NOTE: Trips to Kornati depend on weather conditions; check the forecast and tour status in advance.
-If a strong bora wind is blowing, the trip may be canceled for safety.
+If a strong bora is blowing, the trip may be canceled for safety.

 National Park Krka